Genuine Community Engagement

 Community Survey of Landscape Values

-An Environmental Impact Statement (EIS) is currently in preparation and is expected to be released for public exhibition in early 2019.
+An Environmental Impact Statement (EIS) is currently in preparation and is expected to be released for public exhibition in 2019.
 As part of the Community Consultation process, we are seeking feedback from the local community to understand the landscape features and scenic values of the region.
-The survey below has been prepared as a simple questionnaire to seek your input.
+The survey was prepared as a simple questionnaire to seek your input.
 The information will be used to inform the wind farm design and the landscape and visual impact assessment within the EIS.

-The survey has been prepared to address requirements of the NSW Wind Energy Guideline (2016) and the Wind Energy: Visual Assessment Bulletin prepared by the NSW Department of Planning and Environment.
+The survey was prepared to address requirements of the NSW Wind Energy Guideline (2016) and the Wind Energy: Visual Assessment Bulletin prepared by the NSW Department of Planning and Environment.
 The survey was available during October and November 2018 and we are currently analysing the responses.
 Thank you to everyone who took the time to participate, we value your input.

 Community Benefits Fund